 Tours & Tasting

 A fun way to experience the vineyards, with a picnic in our vineyards.
 This option includes a specially prepared picnic basket filled with dried fruit, cheese, gourmet sandwiches, juice, cookies, seasonal fresh fruit, and of course a tasting of a Reserve wine.
-Wine glasses included (ONLY WITH RESERVATION 48 HOURS IN ADVANCE)
+Wine glasses included (ONLY WITH RESERVATION 48 HOURS IN ADVANCE).
+To reserve, click here

 Take a charming horseback ride through the vineyards and up to the Paidahuén Archaeological Park, where you’ll enjoy a beautiful view of the Andes and the Aconcagua Valley.
 Includes horses, full equipment, a trained guide, snacks, and mineral water.
 (Reservations to firstname.lastname@example.org)

 For groups, we offer a traditional lunch served on Viña San Esteban’s terrace in the midst of the Paidahuén vineyards, with an unparalleled view of the valley and mountains.
-Includes a winery tour, premium tasting, and a hike to the petroglyphs (optional).
-Advance reservations required.
+Includes a winery tour and premium tasting.
+Advance reservations required at email@example.com

 The Paidahuén Archaeological Park is a national monument, known locally for its geological, archaeological, and, more recently, viticultural importance.
 This isolated hill is located on the northern bank of the Aconcagua River, in the town of San Esteban, Region V, Chile.